Rari-Capital/nova/docs/spec.md

 The execution manager is what allows the registry to be certian that a request was properly executed.

 - Relayers take the calldata and strategy address users post to the registry (after validating the user paid for the right amount of gas, etc) and execute them via the execution manager.
+The relayer must also provide the nonce assigned to the request so it can compute the execHash.

-- The execution manager runs the call itself measures the gas used
+- The execution manager runs the call itself measures the gas used.

   - The call may revert, and as long as the revert message is not `__NOVA__HARD__REVERT`, it will still count as a succesful execution and the relayer will be reimbursed the gas they spent.